Chas McCormick Player Props: Astros vs. Nationals

-Tuesday, Chas McCormick and the Houston Astros play the Washington Nationals and Patrick Corbin, with the first pitch at 8:10 PM ET.
+On Wednesday, Chas McCormick (.543 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Washington Nationals, whose starting pitcher will be Josiah Gray.
+First pitch is at 8:10 PM ET.

-In his most recent action (on June 9 against the Guardians) he went 0-for-6.
+He notched a home run while going 1-for-4 in his previous game against the Nationals.

 Chas McCormick Game Info & Props vs. the Nationals